WilderDev/Training-Grounds-MMA/README.md

 - Internationalization

+- Get insurance for payments... vet all gym owners to make sure they aren't scammer bo jammers

 <!-- For every booking Airbnb charges the guest 6-12% of the booking fee.
 Moreover Airbnb charges the host 3% for every successful transaction. -->

 <!-- Airbnb provides offers, promotional codes and credits to frequent travelers, as well as to hosts -->